Loved Me Back to Life

-Loved Me Back to Life is the eleventh English-language and twenty-fifth studio album by Canadian singer Celine Dion, released by Sony Music Entertainment on 1 November 2013.
+Loved Me Back to Life is the twenty-fifth studio album and eleventh English-language album by Canadian singer Celine Dion, released by Columbia Records on 1 November 2013.
 It was preceded by the lead single and title track, "Loved Me Back to Life", which was released on 3 September 2013.
-Loved Me Back to Life is Dion's first English-language studio album since Taking Chances (2007).
-It was produced by Emanuel Kiriakou, Babyface, Tricky Stewart, Aaron Pearce, Kuk Harrell, Eg White, Play Production, Ne-Yo and Walter Afanasieff among others.
+Loved Me Back to Life was Dion's first English-language studio album since Taking Chances (2007).
+It was produced by Emanuel Kiriakou, Babyface, Tricky Stewart, Aaron Pearce, Kuk Harrell, Eg White, Play Production, Ne-Yo and Walter Afanasieff, among others.
 The album includes two duets: "Incredible" with Ne-Yo and "Overjoyed" with Stevie Wonder.
 Loved Me Back to Life garnered positive reviews from music critics and has sold over 1.5 million copies worldwide.

 Background

 In June 2012, Dion's official website announced that during April and May, the singer began recording songs for her next English and French albums which were to be released in the fall of 2012.
 The English album was to feature studio versions of previously unreleased songs from Dion's Las Vegas show, Celine, as well as several brand new tracks.
 In August 2012, celinedion.com confirmed that a cover of Journey's "Open Arms", which opens Dion's Las Vegas show, will be included on the upcoming English-language album.
 In September 2012, it was also revealed that "Ne me quitte pas" will appear on the English album.
 Eventually, "Ne me quitte pas" was released on the deluxe edition of Sans attendre and "Open Arms" was included on the Japanese edition of the English album only.
 Le Journal de Montréal stated that the English album will also contain some songs written by Eg White, who worked with Adele on 19 and 21, some tracks produced by Babyface and a duet with Stevie Wonder on "Overjoyed" which Dion performs during her Las Vegas show.
 In March 2013, Ne-Yo confirmed information which first appeared on Dion's official website in September 2012, that both singers recorded a duet.
 Ne-Yo said that it was a challenge and it made him question his vocal ability.
 The duo first worked together on 2007's Taking Chances, with Ne-Yo co-writing and co-producing "I Got Nothin' Left".
 Another new track written by Diane Warren, "Unfinished Songs" was included in the British-German film Song for Marion.
 However, when the soundtrack for the movie was released in February 2013, it did not feature Dion's song which was saved for her upcoming album.
 The recording session for "Unfinished Songs" was posted on Dion's website in July 2013.